phylosopher07/phylosopher07.github.io/_posts/2023-02-19-helium-atom.md

 \left( -\frac{\hbar^2}{2m_e}\nabla_1^2-\frac{\Zef e^2}{4\pi\epzro r_1} \right) + \left( -\frac{\hbar^2}{2m_e}\nabla_2^2-\frac{\Zef e^2}{4\pi\epzro r_2} \right)
 +\frac{e^2}{4\pi\epzro}\left[ \frac{\Zef-2}{r_1}+\frac{\Zef-2}{r_2}+\frac{1}{\abs{\b{r}_1-\b{r}_2}} \right] \\]

-We see that the term inside parentheses are the Hamiltonian of hydrogen-like atoms of atomic number $\Zef$, respectively.
+We see that the terms inside parentheses are the Hamiltonian of hydrogen-like atoms of atomic number $\Zef$, respectively.
 However, here $\Zef$ doesn't have to be an integer since it's a parameter for the variational method;
 it reflects the **shielding effect** (or **screening effect**) of the electrons.
 Therefore, $\Zef$ is an **effective nuclear charge** $Z_\text{eff}$, and we'll calculate it later.